indrz/indrz-be/docs/installation/readme.md

 1. Install Python 2.7.x
 1. Install Django 1.8
 1. Install all other python repos with pip
-1. Check out the GIT repo and start
+1. Check out the GIT repo and start [GIT how to fork indrz] (https://help.github.com/articles/fork-a-repo/)

 Windows users